-EWS is University of Illinois’ engineering workstations, which are used for classes and testing project code.
+EWS is shorthand for University of Illinois’ engineering workstations.
+Classes and clubs use these for developing and testing projects.

-Unfortunately, I have to connect to EWS for many of my classes.
-Since typing in my credentials after every
+Unfortunately, connecting to these are annoying – typing in my credentials after every

-ssh [server] became tedious (I’m lazy when it comes to typing), I shortened my workflow so that I am now able to type a single command -
+ssh [server] is tedious.
+I shortened my workflow so that I am now able to type a single command -

 ews - to login and connect to my EWS server.